Category: Film Reviews

 This movie had pretty much nothing to do with any of the other movies, which in some cases is a good thing.

-“Based on a story by Steven King” is what I saw at the beginning…..boy that is a stretch as it has nothing to do with Steven Kings short story.
+“Based on a story by Stephen King” is what I saw at the beginning…..boy that is a stretch as it has nothing to do with Stephen Kings short story.

 Obviously shot on a very low-budget and missing of any physical presence that makes the budget meaningless.
 It is about a young couple who, after being victims of a breakdown, which is the way they all seem to start, must camp for the night with a weird and aggressive preacher.
-The preacher being a staple in any Steven King story … Read More »
+The preacher … Read More »

 Director: James Watkins